 Nonetheless this whole religion-genocide thing has seen a real uptick.
 For many of the hostile atheists I’ve met, it’s their favorite indictment of religion.

-Which is alarming, because it’s stupid.
+Which is alarming, because it’s poor thinking.

 In the real world where non-ideologues live, genocide and war are caused by a matrix of social, economic and political factors.
 The slogan on the campaign poster seldom bears any relation to the actual benefit being reaped by those who advocate or instigate aggression.
 In other words, the Crusades, the slave trade and the colonization of India (for example) had a whole lot of Rah-Rah-Christianity-Rah in their ad campaigns but were motivated by non-religious factors.